ucJeon/2025-monojet/src/CombineTool/README.md

 cmsenv
 ```

-##
+## Running AsymptoticLimits

-Run `run_asymptotic_card-all.sh` to make output of AsymptoticLimits for getting upperlimit
+Run `run_asymptotic_card-all.sh` to compute AsymptoticLimits and obtain the expected upper limit on the signal strength r.

-For example, for the case of getting r value of mx1, stats only
+For example, to obtain the r-value upper limit for MX1 = 1.0 TeV with statistical uncertainty only:
 ```
 lumi=300 # Run3, 300 fb-1
 mode=stats # statistical uncertainty as gaussian constraint with log-normal are applied